saltedbones/Africology-and-African-American-Studies/pages/undergraduate.md

 ---
 title: Undergraduate
+meta-description: >-
+Earn your BA in African American Studies from Temple University.
+Study the culture of Africans and the African diaspora by leaders in Black Studies.
 meta-keywords: >-
-  Major in African American Studies, Black Studies, BA in African American Studies, Temple University, Minor in African African Studies
+  Major in African American Studies, Black Studies, BA in African American Studies, Temple University, Minor in African African Studies, African Diaspora
 permalink: /undergraduate/
 layout: page
 published: true